SIA licensing covers job roles such as:

 - Door supervisors

-There are a number of questions to ask yourself about each and every person entering a building or attending an event:
+There are several questions to ask yourself about every person entering a building or attending an event:

 – Are they carrying a weapon?

 – Are they under the influence of any drugs or alcohol?